deepspring12/spring-sample-api-expenseTracker/README.md

 # ExpenseTracker - SpringBoot Sample Api

-### Description: Api to track of items purchased by tags.
+### Description: Api to track purchase of items organized by tags.

 This api persists data to Mysql Database.
 To use Postgresql Database, simply modify the application.properties file to the following: